sayedarehmat6-dot/Saudi-Genomic-Classifier/README.md

 Feature engineering (biological): Gene-level intolerance measures (pLI and LOEUF), capture evolutionary constraints necessary to distinguish between VUS and genuine pathogens.

+This pilot study focuses on Chromosome 21 as a controlled genomic environment to validate the predictive power of the integrated PAVS-gnomAD feature set.

 Model Explainability (XAI)

 Clinical genetics cannot function with a 'Black Box' method; therefore, SHAP (SHapley Additive Explanations) is used to guarantee biological plausibility of model predictions: